warmlyyours/kri/content/post/How-to-Make-Kitchen-Warmer.md

 {{< break >}}

 {{< postImage "Finally!
-Kitchn curtains" "/img/kitchenWarmer/curtains-or-blinds.jpg" "/img/kitchenWarmer/curtains-or-blinds.jpg" "'Finally!
+Kitchen curtains" "/img/kitchenWarmer/curtains-or-blinds.webp" "/img/kitchenWarmer/curtains-or-blinds.webp" "'Finally!
 Kitchen curtains' by MabyCakes is licensed under CC BY 2.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by/2.0/?ref=openverse." >}}

 {{< break >}}